MS in Curriculum and Instruction: Research

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
-This coursework does not appear on a UW–Madison transcript nor count toward graduate career GPA.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
-Students should read the program handbook to see which credits may be counted.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions.
+This coursework does not count toward graduate career GPA.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+Students should refer to the program handbook to learn which credits may be counted.

-With program approval, students are allowed to count no more than 9 credits of coursework with the graduate attribute taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a Master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 and above with "Grad 50%" attribute taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation